AgenceBaltazare/vkrz/wp-content/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.8.6 =
+* Fix: The GDPR Communication Preferences field required you to select all options in order to register
+* Fix: Some strings that couldn't be translated
+* Fix: Password Strength meter works again on WP versions lower than 4.9
+* Fix: Some issues with the Email Confirmation feature when changing your email address
+* Misc: Elementor login widget improvements
+* Misc: Changes to blocks

 = 3.8.5 =
 * Fix: Do not load Gutenberg blocks on older versions of WordPress
 * Fix: Notices regarding Avatar field